 Congenital Curvature Plication

 Another cause of an abnormal penis is Congenital Penile Curvature.
 Men who report life long curvature, especially to the side, are born with unequal development of the tunica albuginea of the penis.
 During an erection, one side is abnormally longer than the opposite side, and this causes a bent penis.
 In this photograph, plication is performed to fix the penile curvature.
+In general, congenital penile curvature is best managed with plication and medical management options and stretching devices are of no value.

 Dorsal Penis Plication